inkstand-io/scribble/scribble-http/src/site/markdown/usage.md

 - the content from a `TemporaryZipFile` created dynamically during test execution
 - the content of a String defined a fluent stubbing API

-Following are two example, more examples can be found in the test sources of the project, in the package `io .inkstand.scribble.http.rules.examples`
+Following are two example, more examples can be found in the test sources of the project, in the package `io.inkstand.scribble.http.rules.examples`

 ###Definition via TemporaryZipFile
 Defining the content via zip file creates a zip file using the `TemporaryFile` rule.
 The root of the zip file matches